Skip to content

 High-Level Architecture

-The architecture of the Iagon protocol is comprised of the following components:
+The architecture of the Iagon protocol consists of the following components:

 Allows storage consumers to interact with the protocol.
-It will be implemented in the following forms:
+The client ships, or will ship, in the following forms:

 • Web application